Imago

 unlicensed image

-League sources have confirmed that the NBA’s all-time leading scorer will finish the 2025-26 season exactly where he started with the Los Angeles Lakers.
-Despite swirling rumors of a potential late-career relocation to the Warriors or Cavaliers, James’ camp and the Lakers are sticking to his no-trade clause to stay with JJ Redick and Luka Doncic.
+League sources confirmed the answer fans love to hate: the NBA’s all-time leading scorer will finish the 2025–26 season exactly where he started, with the Los Angeles Lakers.
+Despite late-cycle buzz tying James to the Warriors or a Cavaliers reunion, both his camp and the Lakers are committed to his no-trade clause, keeping him alongside Austin Reaves and Luka Doncic.

 Perfect timing too.
-His other kid, Austin Reaves is back today.
+His teammate, Austin Reaves is back today.
 His return from the calf injury gave the Lakers the resurgence they so needed to get a 125-109 win over the Nets.
 With the Lakers’ offense whole again, they could make another bid for playoff contention again.

 James has no intention of joining a new team before the current campaign concludes.
-Most think this is a subtle message to the Lakers front office, too, that has been dealing with some internal drama since the $10 billion sale in June.
+Most think this is a subtle message to the Lakers’ front office, too, which has been dealing with internal drama since the $10 billion sale in June.

 LeBron James is expected to finish out the season with the Lakers, league sources told @mcten on Tuesday.